deveel/deveel.ocm.openapi-docs/openapi/description.md

 * **To Address** - The terminal address where messages from individuals are directed to
 * **Destination URL** - The HTTP address that is invoked to route the messsge, by sending a webhook that includes information of the sender and the message contents

-Additionaly to the above configurations, customers can specify further optional ones
+Additionaly to the above configurations, customers can specify furth/er optional ones

 * **Filter** - An additional filter (appended to the internal filters) that allows the user to further control the routing of messages (see the "filter formats" section)
 * **Secret** - A secret word used to secure the access to the request to the destination URL where the message is forwarded